ronrk/EasyCharge-Management-System/README.md

 ### Purpose

-the program is like EasyCharge it Management app for charge port around the country
+the program is like EasyCharge it Management app for charge port around the country all data should work as ADT

 ### Key Components

-- Station: a repository of charging stations, contains:
+- Station: a repository of charging stations Handle with BinaryTree, contains:
 - - id: unique whole number
 - - name: pointer to a dynamic string
 - - nPorts: number of ports in the station